graemeboulton/portfolio-website/_pages/about.md

 title: "About"
 ---

-This page isn’t here to repeat my CV, but to share a bit more information about me, which I *hope* will be useful to potential employers and/or recruiters.
+This page isn’t here to repeat my CV, but to share a bit more information about me, which I *hope* will be useful to potential employers and/or recruiters..

 ⸻